vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ```

 4. Click on **Save** and then click on **Build Now** in the left menu to run your pipeline.
-5. Click on the flashing blue dot in **Build History** to view the console output from the job.
+5. Click on the blue dot for the job in **Build History** to view the console output from the job.
 You should see Finished:  SUCCESS at the bottom of the output.

 ## Exercise 1.2 - Agent Parameters